Dre Campbell Farm

 Bat Guano Fertilizer: Benefits and How to Use

-Below, you will find more benefits and uses of bat guano fertilizer.
+Below are more benefits and uses of bat guano fertilizer.

-What is Bat Guano?
+What Is Bat Guano?

 You can find it in caves all over the globe, where these caves become storehouses of this natural fertilizer.
 The bat droppings also contain the remains of insects and other bat food.

-Nutrients
+Nutrients It Contains

-Benefits
+Bat Guano Benefits

 Guano provides multiple benefits for the organic gardener.

-The nutrients available encourage strong and healthy growth in all types of plants.
+The available nutrients encourage strong, healthy growth in all types of plants.
 The high nitrogen levels help the plants grow strong and healthy.
-It can also be used as a natural fungicide.

 How to Use Bat Guano